BlockchainCommons/law-and-advocacy/Docs/model-law/digital-law-framework.md

 As more life moves online, citizens need protection from forced decryption and recognition of their digital credentials.

 **4. No State Spending Required**
-Unlike identity system procurements that cost millions, this framework costs nothing—it just clarifies existing law.
+Unlike identity system procurements that cost millions, this framework costs nothing, it just clarifies existing law.

 ### Common Objections Addressed